chen-yang-yuan/mcDETECT/README.md

 ### Python

-Python support packages: anndata, miniball, numpy, pandas, scanpy, scipy, shapely, sklearn.
+Python support packages: anndata, miniball, numpy, pandas, rtree, scanpy, scipy, shapely, sklearn.

 ### Versions the software has been tested on